 Journey to the world of Portuguese Fado as interpreted by Ramana Vieira, a northern California native of Portuguese descent.
 Vieira’s parents immigrated to the United States from Portugal, where her grandfather was a well-known musician and composer from Madeira Island.
-Vieira’s work captures traditional Fado and influences from the Portuguese diaspora in a musical tapestry that ranges from the whispering, haunting ballads of Fado, to American classics and jazzy blues.
+Vieira’s work captures traditional Fado and influences from the Portuguese diaspora in a musical tapestry that ranges from the whispering, haunting ballads of Fado, to American classics and original creations.
 She also is a proficient pianist and a gifted songwriter having penned and composed her own original Fados, of which several have been nominated at the International Portuguese Music Awards.
+Her music has been featured on TAP Air Portugal.
+She has opened for the legendary Grammy artist out of Portugal, MARIZA and her song, Unido Para Amar was performed at the Winter Olympics in 2006.
+She has just released her fifth album, Tudo de Mim coming out this May, 2023 on all digital outlets.

 Welcome to our newest videos!